kit-algo/TCPSPSuite/docs/pages/instance_file_format.md

 In a TCPSP instance, each job is associated with a certain quantity of one or more resources.
 The job requires these quantities while it is being executed.
 The **resource** specification in an instance file allows to specify costs for the consumption of resources.

+Additionally, an instance has an **id** field uniquely identifying this instance, and may have an **additional** field containing arbitrary key-value mappings.
+These mappings are not used by TCPSPSuite but may be used to tag instances, for example supply information on how the instance was generated.

 Full example
 ------------
 Before listing the possible objects and their attributes, we provide a full (although somewhat minimal) example.
 This instance consists of three jobs and one resource.
 Job `0` must be run for 15 time steps between time step 0 and 41 and takes 2.5 units of resource `0` during that time.
 Job `1` must be run for 2 time steps between time steps 0 and 48, consuming 5 units of resource `0`, and job `2` must be run for 5 time steps between time steps 0 and 56, requiring 10 units of resource `0`.
 Additionally, job `2` can only be started as soon as job `1` was started, no earlier.